danielsaidi/DeckKit/README.md

     <img src="Resources/Demo.gif" width=300 />
 </p>

-These decks can be customized to fit your specific needs.
+These decks and their cards can be customized to great extent.
 You can change colors, fonts, corner radius, expanded height etc. and use any views you like.